Sydnq/dockerpython/README.md

 # dockerpython
-a docker example using python and beautifulsoup to extract data from provided url
+a docker example using python and beautifulsoup to extract data from provided (company) url